MrNaifpp/flutter-assignment-/README.md

 # Note:

 - Try to implement extensions where every you think it can be done.
-- Basic ui should work for showing informations.
-Dom't waste your much time on UI.
+- UI should design and implemented perfectly for showing information.
 - Error handling should be implemented properly.